tonghuikang/sutd-term4/SMA/wk1.md

 ![Screenshot 2019-09-18 at 10.12.00 AM](assets/Screenshot 2019-09-18 at 10.12.00 AM.png)

-$$
-TODO
-$$

-Those infected are removed from the population at some rate (they die or recover)
+Those infected are removed from the population at some rate (they die or recover).
 Individuals removed from the population can no longer infect others (lifelong immunity)

+Eventually everybody will become infected, and then removed.

-Three factor model (applies to SIR)
+Three factor model (applies to **SIR** - only?)

 $$